 - Now, repeat step 6 for the other 3 corners of the eyes

 - Review the image with this layer turned on and off.
-If it looks over done, reduce the layer opacity until the eyes look brighter yet normal.
+If it looks overdone, lower the layer opacity until the eyes look brighter yet normal.
 Below are the partial captures of before and after images of the eyes

-If the eyes have some veins showing, dry to desaturate them first, then carefully apply healing brush or clone stamp tool.
+If the eyes have some veins showing, dry to desaturate them first, then carefully touch up using the healing brush or clone stamp tool.

 Mouth and Teeth Adjustments

 Mouth, lips, and teeth may need attention with restraint; after all, a slightly awkward smile should not kill the session.
 Overly corrected teeth may look like falsies, and lips unnaturally curved or plump may make the model look like the Joker from the Batman movies.
 The tools that may help here are Free Transform, Liquify, Clone Stamp, even cut and paste.
 Always make these adjustments on separate layers; if anything goes wrong you can throw away that layer and start again.

-There are numerous plugins for Photoshop that will, or claim that they will give you one-click fix of a model’s face.
+There are numerous plugins for Photoshop that will, or claim that they will give you a one-click fix of a model’s face.
 Or various Photoshop actions offer similar results with the same ease.
 I have seen results produced by some of these plugins and actions and I am amazed how unnatural they look and how accepting the photographers are when it comes to “smooth skin.”
 The electro-luminescent plasma skin I mentioned earlier is their aim and they typically use a selection mode of some sort to select the skin color, make a new layer of this selection, and blur the megapixels out of it.
 The result: Two eyes looking through a plastic mask!

 There are two excellent products if you are in a spending mood.
 I have tried both and can comfortably tell you that they both work to produce the results I would approve.

-The first one is the Portraiture Plugin from ImageNomic.com (http://www.imagenomic.com/pt.aspx) and it comes in flavors to serve Photoshop, Lightroom, or Aperture users.
-They promised to offer 20% discount to NECCC participants.
+The first one is the Portraiture Plugin from ImageNomic.com (https://www.imagenomic.com/Products/Portraiture) and it comes in flavors to serve Photoshop, Lightroom, or Aperture users.
+They promised to offer a 20% discount to NECCC participants.
 I announced the code at the end of my presentations at NECCC.